Carnyx: Modern reconstructions

-The reconstruction of the Deskford Carnyx was initiated by Dr. John Purser, and commenced in 1991 funded jointly by the Glenfiddich Living Scotland award and the National Museums of Scotland.
+The reconstruction of the Deskford Carnyx was initiated by John Purser and commenced in 1991, funded jointly by the Glenfiddich Living Scotland award and the National Museums of Scotland.
 In addition to John Purser as musicologist, the team consisted of the archaeologist Fraser Hunter, silversmith John Creed, and trombonist John Kenny.
-After 2,000 years of silence the reconstructed Deskford Carnyx was unveiled at the National Museum of Scotland in April 1993.
+The reconstructed Deskford Carnyx was unveiled at the National Museum of Scotland in April 1993.

-In 1993 Kenny became the first person to play the carnyx in 2,000 years, and has since lectured and performed on the instrument internationally, in the concert hall, on radio, television, and film.
-There are numerous compositions for the carnyx and it is featured on seven CDs.
-On 15 March 2003 he performed solo to an audience of 65,000 in the Stade De France in Paris.
+In 1993, Kenny became the first person known to play the carnyx in 2,000 years and has since lectured and performed on the instrument internationally, in the concert hall, on radio, television, and film.
+There are numerous compositions for the carnyx, and it is featured on seven CDs.
+On 15 March 2003, he performed solo to an audience of 65,000 in the Stade De France in Paris.

+A French research team led by archaeologist Christophe Maniquet reconstructed the Tintignac carnyx, with the replica made by coppersmith Jean Boisserie.
+Acoustic analysis revealed that the instrument's resonance frequencies were inharmonic, with the closest modern approximation being a (harmonic) alto saxhorn.
+Skilled players can produce a range of overtones by modulating air flow and lip tension.

-On 15 June 2017 "The Music of the Forest", a specially commissioned work by Lakeland composer, Christopher Gibbs, featuring a reconstructed carnyx, received its world premiere at Slaidburn Village Hall.
-The four-part song cycle evoked the landscape and history of the Forest of Bowland and was performed by the Renaissance Singers of Blackburn Cathedral under the direction of Samuel Hudson.
+On 15 June 2017, "The Music of the Forest", a specially commissioned work by Lakeland composer Christopher Gibbs featuring a reconstructed carnyx, received its world premiere at Slaidburn Village Hall.
+The four-part song cycle evokes the landscape and history of the Forest of Bowland and was performed by the Renaissance Singers of Blackburn Cathedral under the direction of Samuel Hudson.
 The carnyx was played by John Kenny.

+In 2024, the Football Association of Wales commissioned a reconstructed carnyx from a Belgian metalsmith to incorporate into pre-match performances as "another way of expressing our [Welsh] identity to the world".
+It was first played before a UEFA Nations League fixture versus Iceland on 19 November 2024 by a trumpet player from the Barry Horns fans' brass band.